rfo909/CFT/doc/Doc.md

 # Lib.Text.Lexer

-**v1.3.2**

-The Lib.Text.Lexer objects adds capability to match complex tokens with CFT, using the same Java tokenizer that is used when parsing CFT script code.
+The Lib.Text.Lexer objects adds capability to match complex tokens with CFT, using the same Java tokenizer implementation parsing CFT script code.

-## Motivation

-Working with log data, it would be nice identifying data in log lines beyond doing free text searches.
-The Lexer is the first step, and will in time be followed by some more classes, including a basic recursive-descent parser.

 ## Concept

-The concept is that of a tree of maps, each map maps single characters to other maps, and so on.
+The concept is that of a graph of nodes, each being a map for single characters to other nodes.

-If map A contains mapping of digits 0-9 pointing at map B, and our parse process so far has led us to map A, with next input character being 0,1,2,3..., then that character is "consumed", which is fancy speak for matched, and the current map becomes B. The process then repeates.
+If our parse process so far has led us to node A, and it contains mappings for digits 0-9 pointing at node B, and next input character is a digit, then that character is "consumed" from input, and we move to node B as new current node.

-If the current map has no mapping for the current next character, then one of the following happen:
+The process repeats, until end of input, or current node has no mapping for the next character.

+At this point, one of the following takes place:

-- If the current map is marked with "this is a token", then parsing succeeds
+- If the current map is marked with "this is a token of type X", then parsing succeeds

-- Otherwise, we backtrack, unconsuming previourly consumed characters, until finding a map that "is a token"
+- Otherwise, we backtrack, unconsuming previourly consumed characters, until finding a map that "is a token of type Y", which is processed as the first case

 <lI>
-Or ,if no map in our parse tree has the "this is a token" mark set, then parsing fails
+Or, if no map in our parse tree has the "this is a token" mark set, then parsing fails

+Following a successful token match, the matching state is reset to the root node of the graph, working with the next input character.
+This repeats until either all characters have been consumed, or we find a character that we can not match, which is usually an error.

 ## Implementation

-In the CFT functions, such maps are called nodes.
-They are created via the Lib.Text.Lexer.Node function.
+In the CFT functions, nodes are created via the Lib.Text.Lexer.Node function.

 ```
 $ Lib.Text.Lexer help